Red squirrels linked to medieval leprosy

 - 'Bored' job search man dies aged 91

-Scientists at the University of Zurich took samples of leprosy DNA from 90 Europeans with skeletal deformations characteristic of the disease from 400 AD to 1,400 AD.
+Scientists at the University of Zurich took samples of leprosy DNA from 90 Europeans with skeletal deformations characteristic of the disease from AD400 to AD1,400.

 From the fragments they reconstructed 10 new genomes - complete genetic codes - of medieval Mycobacterium leprae, the bug that causes leprosy.

-One was from Great Chesterford, Essex, and dated to between 415 and 545 AD.
+One was from Great Chesterford, Essex, and dated to between AD415 and AD545.
 It was this leprosy genome, the oldest yet constructed, that contained the red squirrel clue.

 'Not fully resolved'